plesk/plesk-ext-sdk/docs/extension-sdk-features.md

 ## Translations

-For translating text in UI you should use component `Translate` from SDK.
-Let's update example from Getting Started Guide:
+Use the SDK component `Translate` to translate the text in the UI.
+Let's update the example from the Getting Started Guide:

 ```js
 import { createElement, Component, Alert, Translate, PropTypes } from '@plesk/plesk-ext-sdk';